-In addition to orientation and the weekly structured learning activity, the Sanford Health Postdoctoral Psychology Residency plans monthly in person didactics during the course of the training year.
+The Sanford Health Postdoctoral Psychology Residency plans in person didactics or trainings during the course of the training year.
 Residents and the faculty plan a graduation celebration in August.
 Residents will also have the opportunity to travel together to attend one or two state psychology association conferences during the year, typically in the fall and spring.